-3.7 INSTALLATION - TAPPING SLEEVES AND SADDLES
+3.6 INSTALLATION - TAPPING SADDLES

-- A. Install tapping sleeves and valves in accordance with Drawings and in accordance with manufacturer's instructions. - B. For dry taps, after drilling into the pipeline, remove all pipe shavings and debris from inside the pipe using a vacuum or other method approved by the Engineer.

-C. Do not install tapping sleeves or saddles on fusible or restrained PVC pipe.
-All taps on fusible or restrained PVC main lines must use MJ reducing tees.
+- A. Install tapping saddles and valves in accordance with Drawings and in accordance with manufacturer's instructions. - B. For dry taps, after drilling into the pipeline, remove all pipe shavings and debris from inside the pipe using a vacuum or other method approved by the Engineer. - C. Do not install tapping saddles on restrained PVC pipe.
+All taps on restrained PVC main lines must use MJ reducing tees.

-3.8 INSTALLATION - BOLTS
+3.7 INSTALLATION - BOLTS